schlank/TrinaryTree/README.md

       2

 ---
-Write a tri-nary tree in Objective C, and provide an interactive on iPhone and iPad.
+Write a Trinary tree in Objective C, and provide an interactive on iPhone and iPad.

 #Updates:
     Upgraded project to Xcode 5.